mainsail-crew/docs/docs/mainsailos/getting-started/armbian.md

 connected via Ethernet, you can set up your Wi-Fi credentials before the first boot.
 Follow the [Change WiFi credentials](../faq/change-wifi-credentials.md) guide for instructions.

+## Default Login Credentials

+The default login credentials for MainsailOS on Armbian-based SBCs are:

+- **Username:** `pi`
+- **Password:** `armbian`

+!!! warning "Change Your Password"
+    For security reasons, we strongly recommend changing the default password after your first login.

 ## Finished 🎉

 Safely remove the SD card from your card reader, insert it into your SBC, and continue with the